truthixify/zk-merkle-proof/README.md

 - **Get Hashes**: Retrieve all hashes in the Merkle Tree.
 - **Verify Proof**: Verify a Merkle proof.

+You can also view a live web UI here: [zk-merkle-proof](https://zk-merkle-proof.pages.dev/)

 ### Testing

 Run the tests using Hardhat: